gbv/jskos-server/README.md

 See also: [Running Behind a Reverse Proxy](#running-behind-a-reverse-proxy)

+### Authentication
-For authorized endpoints via JWT, you need to provide the JWT algorithm and key/secret used at the authentication server in the configuration file, like this:
+It is possible to limit certain actions to authenticated users, indicated by the `auth` option (see example configurations above).
+Authorization is performed via JWTs ([JSON Web Tokens](https://jwt.io/)).
+To configure authentication, you need to provide the JWT algorithm and the key/secret in the configuration file, like this:

 ```json
 "auth": {